Skip to main content

 Written by Tobi Davis

-1. Open up the tracker that you want to adjust the boundaries for.
-Click on Tools and go to the Grade Boundaries option as shown in the GIF below.
+1. Open up a tracker that you want to adjust the boundaries for.

-1. The Adjust Grade Boundaries section (pictured below) will allow you to shift the applied Grade Boundaries in 1% increments each way, ranging from -10% to 10%.
+1. The Adjust Grade Boundaries section will allow you to shift the applied Grade Boundaries in 1% increments each way, ranging from -10% to 10%.

 Grade boundaries